mozilla/mozilla-django-oidc/docs/settings.rst

    :default: ``[]``

-   This is a list of url paths or Django view names.
-This plus the mozilla-django-oidc urls are exempted from the id token renewal by the ``RenewIDToken`` middleware.
+   This is a list of absolute url paths or Django view names.
+This plus the mozilla-django-oidc urls are exempted from the session renewal by the ``SessionRefresh`` middleware.

 .. py:attribute:: OIDC_CREATE_USER